 Verify Pay Periods Worked

-If you have both a timekeeping and payroll system, you can often compare data for a specific time frame, such as a random pay period.
-What you’re looking for is that the pay periods line up, and that data from one system—hours worked—matches what the employees got paid in that timeframe.
+If you have both a timekeeping and payroll system, you can compare data for a specific time frame (like a random pay period).
+You’ll need to check that the pay periods line up and that data (such as actual hours worked) from one system matches what the employees got paid in that timeframe.

-4. Verify Hours Worked Against Time Card Data
+Step 4: Compare Hours Worked Against Timecard Data

-Once you’ve taken a look at the big picture data—employees, pay rates, pay periods—it’s good to do a deeper dive.
-For example, you want to make sure employees are being paid correctly for hours worked, including overtime.
-As the timecard data feeds into payroll, it’s important that time cards aren’t being altered or payments being inflated.
+Once you’ve taken a look at the big picture data—such as employees, pay rates, and pay periods—it’s good to do a deeper dive.
+You can check timekeeping records to ensure employees are being paid correctly for hours worked, including overtime for nonexempt employees.
+Here are some of the essential data points you should check.

 Make Sure Employee Hours Worked Match Amounts Paid